Custom Solenoids for Locking Applications

 This light-duty solenoid does not require steady-state power and is designed to fit in small spaces.

 This two-position, latching solenoid lock offers zero power consumption in both the engaged and disengaged position.

 One-Inch Stroke Shotbolt Solenoid

 One-inch stroke shotbolt solenoid is suitable for a variety of locking applications.

 This latching solenoid needs no power to hold in either position and runs efficiently on 4 AA batteries.

 This solenoid designed to work in the air intake stream of a vehicle and can be designed as a constant current or latching solenoid.

 Manual Reset Latching Solenoid

-This solenoid utilizes zero power to hold position, releases quickly when activated, and remains in position until manually reset.
+This solenoid does not need constant power to hold position, releases quickly when activated, and remains in the released position until manually reset.

 Magnetic Locking Solenoid